min-mwei/codex/codex-rs/README.md

 ### `--cd`/`-C` flag

 Sometimes it is not convenient to `cd` to the directory you want Codex to use as the "working root" before running Codex.
-Fortunately, `codex` supports a `--cd` option so you can specify whatever folder you want.
+Fortunately, `edgar` supports a `--cd` option so you can specify whatever folder you want.
 You can confirm that Codex is honoring `--cd` by double-checking the **workdir** it reports in the TUI at the start of a new session.

 ### Shell completions